Skip to main content

 To find your actual usage over the last 12 months:

-This gives you the exact number of units you have used in a year.
+This gives you the exact number of units you’ve used in a year.

 Working out electricity costs